 - Skin Analysis: Identify the skin issues you want to address, like blackheads, whiteheads, signs of aging, acne, and sun damage.

-- Products: Choose products according to your skin type.
+- Products: Choose products according to your skin type and beauty concerns.
 Learn more about different skin types.
 You can use multi-step facial kits or whip up DIY recipes for the facial.
 Once you are set, move on to the steps.

 Step 1: Clean Your Skin